 This walking tour provides the perfect contrast between coastal scenery and rugged mountains, offering character accommodation and traditional food along the way.

-Start on a spectacular train journey from Calvi to Corte and join your walk at the Scala di Santa Regina, an old mule path that leads into the central Niolu valley.
+Start on a spectacular journey from Scala di Santa Regina, an old mule path that leads into the central Niolu valley.
 The path will take you through an area of wonderful pine forests and tumbling mountain rivers plunging through a series of waterfalls to form perfect natural rock pools.
 Once on the west coast, explore the small mountain villages, get accustomed to the rural Corsican way of life and drink-in the jaw-dropping scenery along the Spelunca gorge and Calanches de Piana.